JJ-Atkinson/noted/README.md

 electron .
 ```

+`Ctrl+Shift+N` opens the new note view. `Ctrl+Shift+S` opens the search view.
+Hitting those combos again hides the window saving state.
+Switching between views also maintains state.
+Hitting `Esc` will hide the window and kill any current state.

 We have 2 builds, ui and electron main.
 UI pulls from both the `/cljs/ui` and `/cljs/common` folders.
 The main class is `electro-note.core`.
 Main pulls from both the `/cljs/main` and `/cljs/common` folders.
 The main class is `electro-note.main-proc.core`.

 todo: